westlicht/performer/_pages/manual/index.md

 The following Lauchpad controllers have been tested and are working:

-- Launchpad Mini MK1
-- Launchpad Mini MK2
+- Launchpad Mini MK1/MK2/MK3
 - Launchpad S
 - Launchpad Mk2
 - Launchpad Pro
+- Launchpad X

 > Note: Support for the very first version of Launchpad will never happen, as it is not a USB MIDI class compliant device.